armchaircaver/List-gmail-emails-and-sizes-with-Python-3/README.md

 It obtains all the emails in a single fetch, which is much more efficient than fetching data for each email individually.

 On my laptop it can read and process approx 20,000 emails in a minute.

+The program must use an application password, described in https://support.google.com/accounts/answer/185833